Harper Woods, Michigan: Pension fund lawsuit

 In September 2007, the City of Harper Woods Employees’ Retirement Scheme filed suit against British-based defense contractor BAE Systems.
 The suit alleges that BAE Systems executives funneled approximately $2 billion to Saudi ambassador Prince Bandar.
 The suit, which made news around the world, seeks governance changes to the BAE Systems board, and efforts to redress the losses due to this alleged corruption.

 On December 29, 2009, the U.S. Court of Appeals rejected the Scheme's claim.
 Representatives for the Scheme later said that they would consider appealing to the Supreme Court.

 City manager controversy

-On June 14, 2021, the Harper Woods City Council voted 4-3 to not renew the contract of City Manager Joseph Rheker.
+On June 14, 2021, the Harper Woods City Council voted 4–3 to not renew the contract of City Manager Joseph Rheker.
 The vote took place shortly after Rheker had returned from active duty with the Navy Reserve, but Mayor Valerie Kindle said that the council's decision was unrelated to his military service.

 The council later offered the vacant city manager position to Monique Owens, who was mayor of Eastpointe at the time.
 At the special council meeting, the council did not allow residents to comment on the city manager hiring until after the council had already made its decision.
-However, Owens did not meet the conditions of the offer, and it was rescinded the following day.
+However, Owens did not meet the conditions of the offer, and the city rescinded it the following day.

+Owens later became embroiled in multiple scandals.
+In 2022, she was censured by the Eastpointe City Council, sued by residents who alleged that she violated their civil rights, and was found to have violated Eastpointe's ethics ordinance.
+In 2023, she pleaded no contest to making a false statement on a grant application for her business.
+She was also ousted as mayor in that year's primary election.